ergonode/docs/docs/frontend/architecture/app-structure.md

         `_availableModules` - all available modules, local and from the npm server,
     * **nuxt.config.js** <br>
         Main [nuxt configuration][nuxt-conf] file.
-        > In here, in addition to the typical configuration, we will set up the [VueMS library configurations][vuems-conf].
+        > In here, in addition to the typical configuration, we set up the [VueMS library configurations][vuems-conf].
     * **modules.config.js**<br>
         File created from the CLI level, set configuration for VueMS library - more [here][doc-mod-structure].
         > CLI command `npm run modules` and  `npm run modules:all` created this file.<br>